jvalue/jayvee/apps/docs/docs/user/update.md

 code --install-extension jayvee.vsix
 ```

+For manual installation, follow this [link](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix) for the official VSCode documentation.

 ### Version Checks.

 To verify wether the wanted version of Jayvee and VSCode extension where installed successfully, you can run in your Command Prompt(terminal):